What is microdosing?

 Will the study team provide the psychedelics?
 What psychedelics are studied?

 No, the study team does not provide psychedelics, participants have to use their own.
-Currently our protocol is applicable to all blotter based psychedelics (e.g. LSD, 1p-LSD, AL-LAD), but not plant based psychedelics.
+Currently in our protocol you can use:

 Is this study encouraging microdosing?

 No, we are not encouraging people to microdose.
 Participants will have to take part based on their own initiative and they will have to use their own substance.
 Our intention is to observe people who already use psychedelics and to allow them to make their self experimentation scientifically more meaningful by adding the self-blinding component.